Life after cancer treatment can present its own challenges. You may need to take some time to adjust to any physical and emotional changes.

 - share your concerns with family and friends and tell them how they can support you.

-Call Cancer Council Helpline 13 11 20 to connect with other people who have had cancer, or to request free information about life after cancer and any specific information you may require, for example, workplace rights.
+Call Cancer Council 13 11 20 to connect with other people who have had cancer, or to request free information about life after cancer and any specific information you may require, for example, workplace rights.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.